-What I keep going back to was the apparent, utter failure of security at the Capitol, particularly by Capitol Police.
-For comparison, the dorm I lived in while studying at N.C.
+What I keep going back to was the apparent, utter failure of security at the Capitol.
+I think the dorm I lived in while studying at N.C.
 State was more secure.
 Seriously, I had a key to enter the elevator lobby, a key to enter my suite and a key to enter my room.
 All but the door to my room automatically locking each time they closed.
-There should undoubtedly be a full, unbridled investigation.
-I can say with almost certainty that there will be several terminations made in the ranks of Capitol Police and other departments.
+There should undoubtedly be a full, unbridled investigation into what happened in Washington.

 Another striking point for me in all this was the quick pivot to a state of “whataboutism” or concocting of wackadoodle reasons from some trying to excuse an inexplicable act.
 Comparing what happened today to various protests in recent months while simultaneously continuing to perpetuate unfounded claims of voter fraud in the 2020 Election.
 I was even told by one random commenter on Facebook that there was no “burning, looting, or damage to property” during all of this.
 Really?